 Help ensure that immigrants don’t forego benefits because of fear about the public charge rule

-The Trump administration promulgated regulations on Wednesday, October 10, that replace long-standing policy about the meaning and application of the ‘public charge’ provisions of the immigration law.
+In October 2018, the Trump administration promulgated regulations that replace long-standing policy about the meaning and application of the ‘public charge’ provisions of the immigration law.
 It is important to get the message out to families that include non-citizens the facts about the proposed public charge rule:

-- It applies only to people who will be applying for a green card – seeking to become a lawful permanent resident.
+- It will apply only to people who will be applying for a green card – seeking to become a lawful permanent resident.